-Equity orders can be either placed electronically via a Fixed Information Exchange (FIX connectivity) from the Order Management System (OMS).
-Additionally orders can be sent via FIX from the Execution Management System (EMS) in order to gain access to brokers' algorithm suites and multiple venues or exchanges.
-Alternatively equity orders are placed manually (non-FIX) via voice or instant message.
+Equity orders can be placed via the Order Management System (OMS) directly to the brokers using Fixed Information Exchange (FIX connectivity).
+Alternatively, orders can be placed electronically via an the Execution Management System (EMS) in order to give access to broker algorithm platforms and multiple venues or exchanges.
+Otherwise (more rarely), equity orders are placed via telephone or messaging platforms.

-Where possible, AXA IM IF may use program trades where there is a significant number of orders for which a simultaneous transaction can be executed to increase efficiency and reduce the cost to the client.
+AXA IM IF may use program trades when there is a significant number of orders for which a simultaneous transaction can be executed to increase efficiency and reduce the cost to the client.
 In this instance the trading desk can use their preferred pre-trade analysis tool to review general liquidity parameters to guide the execution strategy.
 Examples of where traders may use program trading include new money for clients, dealing with client outflows or implementing asset allocation changes.